Youcode-Classe-E-2023-2024/Hamza_Meski_Wiki/README.md

 ## Project Overview

-This system allows administrators to easily manage categories, tags, and wikis, while authors can create, edit, and delete their own content.
+This system allows administrator to easily manage categories, tags, and wikis, while authors can create, edit, and delete their own content.
 The frontend focuses on a seamless user interface, featuring simplified registration, an effective search bar, and dynamic displays of the latest wikis and categories for easy navigation.

 The primary goal is to create a space where everyone can collaborate, create, discover, and share wikis in an easy and engaging manner.